 Colleen Metzger '09 is pursuing her master's degree in biology at the University of Cincinnati.
 Her research focus is cross-temporal genetic change in Darwin's Tree Finches.
 She cites study abroad experiences in Ecuador and India and independent research with Juniata professor Doug Glazier as the keys to her success in graduate school thusfar.

-Joel N. Meyer ’92, an assistant professor of environmental toxicology at Duke University’s Nicholas School of the Environment, has received the National Institute of Environmental Health Sciences’ Outstanding New Environmental Scientist Award.
+Joel N. Meyer '92 is an assistant professor of environmental toxicology at Duke University's Nicholas School of the Environment.
+He has received the National Institute of Environmental Health Sciences' Outstanding New Environmental Scientist Award.
 Joel earned a doctorate in environmental toxicology from Duke in 2003.
 While at Juniata, he designed a POE in both environmental studies and peace and conflict studies.

 Matthew Wagner '10 is currently enrolled in a master's program at Austin Peay State University in the Center for Excellence in Field Biology.
 Matthew explains, "I am working on fish speciation in a group of very colorful freshwater fish called darters.
 Juniata's level of education and class intensity prepared me for graduate school almost too well.
 I now have only two classes and it seems easy because I was so challenged at Juniata with four classes per semester and cross country."

-Arielle Webster ’12 is currently employed as an educator at the Academy of Natural Sciences of Drexel in Philadelphia, Penn.
+Arielle Webster '12 is currently employed as an educator at the Academy of Natural Sciences at Drexel University in Philadelphia, Pa.

 Alex Zirakparvar '05 completed an master's program at Washington State University and is heading to complete a PhD program at Syracuse.